Evaluation of Retrieval-Augmented Generation: A Survey: ( )

-\item[-] \textbf{LLM as a Judge} Using LLMs as judges for evaluating generated text is a more recent approach. \cite{LLMasJudge} In this method, LLMs are used to score the generated text based on criteria such as coherence, relevance, and fluency.
-The LLM can be fine-tuned on human judgments to predict the quality of unseen text or used to generate evaluations in a zero-shot or few-shot setting.
-This approach leverages the LLM's understanding of language and context to provide a more nuanced assessment of text quality.
+\item[-] \textbf{LLM as a Judge} Using ``LLM as a Judge'' for evaluating generated text is a more recent approach. \cite{LLMasJudge} In this method, LLMs are used to score the generated text based on criteria such as coherence, relevance, and fluency.
+The LLM can be optionally finetuned on human judgments to predict the quality of unseen text or used to generate evaluations in a zero-shot or few-shot setting.
+This approach leverages the LLM's understanding of language and context to provide a more nuanced text quality assessment.
 For instance, \cite{RAGorFT} illustrates how providing LLM judges with detailed scoring guidelines, such as a scale from 1 to 5, can standardize the evaluation process.
 This methodology encompasses critical aspects of content assessment, including coherence, relevance, fluency, coverage, diversity, and detail - both in the context of answer evaluation and query formulation. \end{itemize}